Toon Tone

 How is the Toon Tone score calculated?

 Toon Tone uses a weighted HSB scoring formula.
 Hue accuracy accounts for 50% of the score, saturation for 25%, and brightness for 25%.
-A perfect match on all three earns 100 points per round, for a maximum of 500 across 5 rounds.
+The final result is shown as a 0-10 average score.

 What are the Toon Tone difficulty levels?